The Comparison of 22 LR and 9mm for Concealed Carry

-Many an article has been written on the topic of calibers and ammo.
-Indeed, this aspect of the firearm industry is a true horn of plenty for manufacturers, content-makers, and consumers alike.
-However, navigating this vast sea of calibers and brands without any map or guidance is nearly a lost cause.
+Many an article is dedicated to the topic of ammo comparison.
+Indeed, this aspect of the firearm industry is a true horn of plenty for both manufacturers and content-makers.
+However, navigating this vast sea of calibers and brands with no map or guidance may sound like a lost cause.
 How can a person only briefly acquainted with firearms decide on the most optimal concealed carry caliber?
-Numbers and letters don’t speak for themselves.
-But words do.
+Since numbers and letters don’t speak for themselves, we’ll try to use words.
 In this article, we’ll compare two of the most popular calibers on the American market and determine how good they are for concealed carry.
 Today’s menu: 22 LR vs. 9mm, roasted but not burned.

 Table of Contents